 In a few cases, your attorney can appear in court on your behalf.
 We have a full post dedicated to finding the right lawyer for you.
 This may help you avoid spending the night or a few nites in jail, while still allowing you to take care of your active warrant.
 However, for most felony charges, you will have to appear in person.

 Attorney Jeff Weeden believes wholeheartedly that there are two sides to every story, and everyone deserves the right to a strong, aggressive defense from an attorney who cares about protecting their rights and fighting for their future.

 This holds true regardless if you’re innocent of the prosecution’s charges or you’ve made a mistake.
 Jeff Weeden fights for you without any judgment, condescension or lectures.
 At all times, Weeden treats his clients with respect and understanding.

+If you’re wondering when to hire a criminal defense attorney, the time is now!
+Criminal cases are extremely time-sensitive, and the quicker you get a defense counsel on your side, the better.
 If you have a Colorado arrest warrant out under your name and believe you may need legal advice, give Attorney Jeff Weeden a call at 720.307.4330.
 Known as a trusted advocate during his nearly 20 years representing those accused of crimes, attorney Weeden represents clients throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.